Navigating Holiday Nutrition: Embrace Joy and Wellness

 What to do instead:

-Add fat to enhance satiety (butter on veggies will help you absorb the fat soluble vitamins)
+Add fat to enhance satiety (butter on veggies helps you absorb fat-soluble vitamins).

 3. Mindful Eating Isn’t the Same as Controlled Eating